ylc395/zodify/README.md

 - `--tsconfig <tsconfig>`: Optional. tsconfig path of this project.
 Zodify will use tsconfig to find proper files(respecting `files` / `include`/`exclude` fields etc.) in the code base.
 Zodify will find proper tsconfig file if omitted
 - `--out-dir <path>`: **Required**. the directory for generated zod schema files. ** Caution: this directory will be emptied every time zodify works**
-- `--pattern`: Optional.
+- `--pattern <pattern>`: Optional.
 A regex string for filter files which were found by zodify.
 For example: `--pattern ^src/models` let zodify find schema types under `src/models`.
-- `--tag`: Optional.
+- `--tag <tag>`: Optional.
 The tag string used in comment.
 Default: 'schema'
-- `--name-style`: Optional.
+- `--name-style <nameStyle>`: Optional.
 The naming style you want to use for zod schemas

 use `zodify --help` to see details.